 If it was possible to increase business during those down periods, would it benefit you?

 It is, in fact, possible, and it's not that hard.

-Take advantage of these five restaurant marketing tips to ramp up orders and grow your business.
+Take advantage of these five restaurant marketing tips, starting with text marketing, to ramp up orders and grow your business.

 5 Restaurant Marketing Tips to Get Customers When You Need Them

 These tips for restaurant marketing work great to increase orders in the short term.
 In addition, we'll share some fantastic ways to grow long-term business at the end of this post.

 1. Focus on Existing Customers